Beyond Fully Supervised Pixel Annotations: Scribble-Driven Weakly-Supervised Framework for Image Manipulation Localization: Methodology

 \subsection{Confidence-aware Entropy Minimization Loss}

 In scribble-based weakly supervised IML, the sparsity of supervision signals makes it difficult to adequately constrain the model’s learning.
 While entropy minimization is an effective strategy for leveraging unlabeled regions, blindly applying it may cause the model to become “over-confident” on unreliable predictions, amplifying errors and resulting in unstable training.
 To address this issue, we propose a confidence-aware entropy minimization loss (${\mathcal{L}}_{ {CEM}}$).
 This loss applies entropy minimization only to unlabeled pixels whose current predictions are deemed reliable based on a confidence threshold.
 Additionally, a weak regularization term is applied to the annotated regions to directly encourage the model to produce predictions with higher confidence and sharper boundaries.
-Specifically, the model primary outputs $\bm{M_1} \in \mathbb{R}^{B \times 1 \times H \times W}$, where each pixel produces a probability value $\bm{m}_t \in [0, 1]$.
+Specifically, the model’s primary output is $\bm{M}_1 \in \mathbb{R}^{B \times 1 \times H \times W}$, where each pixel is associated with a probability value $m_t \in [0,1]$.
 The Shannon entropy $\mathcal{H}(\cdot)$ for each pixel is defined as follows:

 To avoid introducing noise from regions where the model’s predictions are unreliable, we perform entropy minimization only on unlabeled pixels where the model already exhibits high confidence.
 The loss $\mathcal{L}_{un}$ is defined as the average entropy over unlabeled pixels whose predicted entropy is below a threshold of 0.5: